sasmlange/Max-Script-Online--MSO-/index.rst

 What is Max Script Online (MSO)
 ********************************
 Max Max Script Online (MSO) is a modern easy to use tool for HTML.
 It is a JavaScript Library that can makes coding with more then one HTML page easy.
 You can code you Navigation only once for more then one HTML page.

 Step 1: Code the Template
 **************************

 Coding your template is just like coding a regular HTML page.
-Try the following code:
+I will put the following code into *template.html*

 .. code-block:: html